-Angela Patino is a Doctorate of Psychology, PsyD candidate in Clinical Forensic Psychology from the California School of Forensic Studies at Alliant International University in San Diego.
+Dr. Angela Patino graduated with her PsyD in Clinical Forensic Psychology from the California School of Forensic Studies at Alliant International University in San Diego.
 She earned her Master of Arts degree in Clinical Forensic Psychology from Alliant in 2013.
-Prior to that, Ms. Patino received her Bachelor of Arts degree in Psychology from the California State University of Long Beach.
+Prior to that, Dr. Patino received her Bachelor of Arts degree in Psychology from the California State University of Long Beach.
 Her clinical experience includes treating “at-risk” and “in-risk” children, adolescents, adults, and elderly with dual-diagnosis at inpatient and outpatient sites.
-Ms. Patino has worked with individuals experiencing severe and persistent psychiatric disorders, intellectual disabilities, chronic pain, social/emotional and behavioral issues, trauma, and individuals facing loss, grief, and bereavement.
+Dr. Patino has worked with individuals experiencing severe and persistent psychiatric disorders, intellectual disabilities, chronic pain, social/emotional and behavioral issues, trauma, and individuals facing loss, grief, and bereavement.
 She has also served as a Program Coordinator for a tailored day program offering recreational, vocation and continued education programs for adults with disabilities in San Diego county.

 “In the words of Mahatma Ghandi, ‘Happiness is when what you think, what you say, and what you do are in harmony’.
 I look forward to guiding my clients find their journey back towards balance and harmony.”